-- Implementation of a robust Regional Workforce Council System that provides direct feedback to the education system (Community College Systems, K-12, Career Tech System) and the WIOA training providers. - Development of strong public/private partnerships that provide direct engagement between the public and private sectors to increase the capacity to meet workforce needs. - Aligning and consolidating the programs of the Community College system and Regional Workforce Councils with the State's vision and goals. - Aligning the programs of the Community Colleges and other training entities with the Alabama College and Career Exploration Tool (ACCET). - Ensure all workforce programs have strategies to serve individuals with barriers to employment and close skills gaps. - Foster a strong relationship between the workforce development system to create a seamless array of services for jobseekers and employers to address skills gaps as well as skills shortages.
+- Implementation of a robust Regional Workforce Council System that provides direct feedback to the education system (Community College Systems, K-12, Career Tech System) and the WIOA training providers. - Development of strong public/private partnerships that provides direct engagement between the public and private sectors to increase the capacity to meet workforce needs. - Aligning and consolidating the programs of the Community College system and Regional Workforce Councils with the State's vision and goals. - Aligning the programs of the Community Colleges and other training entities with the "Accelerate Alabama 2.0" plans three main elements: Recruitment, Retention and Renewal. - Ensure all workforce programs have strategies to serve individuals with barriers to employment and close skills gaps. - Foster a strong relationship between workforce development system to create a seamless array of services for jobseekers and employers to address skills gaps as well as skills shortages.